boomanaiden154/gsoc2022-notes/june/6/meeting-notes.md

 - Benchmark current head of tree clang (make sure to note commit benchmarked at)
-- Benchmark current head of tree clang with current regalloc enabled (making sure to not commit/specific model parameters used).
+- Benchmark current head of tree clang with current regalloc enabled (making sure to note commit/specific model parameters used).